protojure/readthedocs/docs/quick-start.md

 ```

-The error path (when "name" is not valid) will throw a `java.util.concurrent.ExecutionException` exception, that needs to be handled properly in the client side, while trying to [defer] (https://clojuredocs.org/clojure.core/deref) the promise that was returned on the request:
+The error path (when "name" is not valid) will throw a `java.util.concurrent.ExecutionException` exception, that needs to be handled properly in the client side, while trying to [deref] (https://clojuredocs.org/clojure.core/deref) the promise that was returned on the request:

 ```